mulesoft-labs/json-form/README.md

   * The response must be a json with the following format: `{ data: { valid: true/false } }`

-- `placeholder` a placeholder for field.
+- `placeholder` a placeholder for the field.

 - `minLength` a number indicating the minimum permitted length for the field.
 Only for string-like fields.